publiclab/Leaflet.DistortableImage/README.md

 Some developers prefer that an image initially appears as "selected" instead of "unselected".
 In this case, we provide an option to pass `selected: true`.

-Note: when working with the multi image interface, the collection group will ensure only the last overlay you pass `selected` to will appear initially selected.
+Note: when working with the multi image interface, only the last overlay you pass `selected: true` to will appear with editing handles _and_ a toolbar.

 ### Mode